nus-cs2030/1718-s2/docs/lec02.md

 and for other shapes.

 Great!
 We now have colorful shapes.
 The code above, however, is not _good_ code, even though it is _correct_.
-Consider what would need to be done if say, we decided to support border styles (dotted border, solid border, dashed border, etc).
+Just consider what needs to be done if we decide to support border styles (dotted border, solid border, dashed border, etc).
 We would have to edit every single class that supports colors and borders!

 One principle that we can follow is the _abstraction principle_, which says "Each significant piece of functionality in a program should be implemented in just one place in the source code.
 Where similar functions are carried out by distinct pieces of code, it is generally beneficial to combine them into one by abstracting out the varying parts."[^4]